 AV Accessibility

-This project is a UX research-based case study focused on increasing the comfort of autonomous vehicles for people with Autism Spectrum Disorder.
+This project was a UX research-based case study focused on increasing the comfort of autonomous vehicles for people with Autism Spectrum Disorder.

 Team Members: Lydia Burns, Dipti Gupte, Lakshmi Seelam